 The ground floor contains a master bedroom with en-suite shower room, two further bedrooms and a bathroom.
 On the first floor is a kitchen / breakfast room at the rear, and a reception room at the front giving on to a terrace.
-The second floor, an extension later designed by Gresford Architects, contains a further reception or bedroom space, with a large glazed section that gives access to another terrace.
+The second floor contains the new extension – which can be used as a second reception room, a study or a sleeping area – with access to another terrace.
 This room has a coffered ceiling and a fully glazed south elevation, increasing the sense of height and space.

 The house is located within walking distance of the shops, restaurants and bars of Dalston, London Fields, Stoke Newington and Islington.
 The nearest train station is Dalston Kingsland.
 Dalston Junction station, which is part of the East London Line, is also a short walk away, and provides fast access to the City and the Underground network.

 Formed in 1988 by Roger Hawkins and Russell Brown, Hawkins Brown has a reputation as one of the leading design-based architectural practices in the UK.
 It was named AJ100 Practice of the Year in 2011, and has won a number of RIBA awards.

 Please note that all areas, measurements and distances given in these particulars are approximate and rounded.
 The text, photographs and floor plans are for general guidance only.
 The Modern House has not tested any services, appliances or specific fittings — prospective purchasers are advised to inspect the property themselves.
 All fixtures, fittings and furniture not specifically itemised within these particulars are deemed removable by the vendor.